By Megan VanWaus

 If you’ve chosen your viewing location and some of your party has to use the restroom before the parade starts, just be sure to politely let the guests around you know that they will be coming back, and that you are holding their place.
 Refrain from leaving bags or other belongings on the ground in their absence, because (a) someone may trip on them and (b) we wouldn’t want Robin Hood to come steal what you’ve left on the ground to give to the poor!

 Second, before the show begins, it’s always a good idea to find out the direction of the parade.
 This can help you choose a good viewing spot with your future plans in mind.
 You can check your map for the route, usually signified by a red dotted line.
-A rule of thumb for the direction is that the parade will usually begin at the parks entrance, with the exception of Disney’s Dream Come True Parade at the Magic Kingdom, which ends at the park’s entrance.
+A rule of thumb for the direction is that the parade will usually begin at the parks entrance, however there have been some parades that have ended at the park’s entrance.

-So for example if you want to leave the park after Spectromagic ends at the Magic Kingdom, if you know that it begins at the parks entrance/exit, you can snag a viewing location next to the exit.
-Then after Pluto and Briar Bear (the last two characters in the parade) pass, you’ll be able to walk behind them and leave the park.
+So for example if you want to leave the park after a parade ends at the Magic Kingdom, if you know that it begins at the parks entrance/exit, you can snag a viewing location next to the exit.
+Then the parade passes, you’ll be able to walk behind them and leave the park.

 One potential side effect of this maneuver that has caused some guests grief is that parties may be separated.
 Cast members have a very limited time to get guests across the street before the next float comes through.
 If some of the party is faster or slower than the rest and someone gets left behind because the crossing time is up, the party will be separated temporarily.
 Once again, it is always for your safety!